acidtone/wbdv-winter-2020/materials/dsgn270/days/d01/README.md

     2. make correct decisions, and
     3. choose appropriate actions.

+### Steve Shrug's Facts of Life
+1. We don't read pages.
+We scan them.
+2. We don't make optimal choices.
+We satisfice.
+3. We don't figure out how things work.
+We muddle through.

+### Making pages scannable
-### Web Conventions
+#### Take Advantage of Web Conventions (i.e. Mental Models)
 - Where things are located on a page.
 - How things work.
 Example: the shopping cart metaphor.
 - How things look.
 Example: errors are red and like buttons are blue.

-### Visual Hierarchy
+#### Create Visual Hierarchies
 - Prominence -> importance
 - Logically related -> visually related
 - Nesting -> parent/child relationships

-### Steve Shrug's Facts of Life
-1. We don't read pages.
-We scan them.
-2. We don't make optimal choices.
-We satisfice.
-3. We don't figure out how things work.
-We muddle through.
+#### Design Content for Cards
+- Break pages up into clearly defined areas
+- Use plenty of headings
+- Keep paragraphs short
+- Use bullet points and numbered lists

+#### Extras
+- Make it obvious what's clickable
+- Highlight key terms
+- Keep text readable by increasing contrast with their background

 ## Activity: Design and Usability
 - Visit a few different websites.